john-livingston/forecaster/README.md

 forecaster
 ==========

-Forecaster is a probabilistic mass-radius relation.
+This is a probabilistic mass-radius relation.
 See [original repo](https://github.com/chenjj2/forecaster) for more details.

 Usage
 -----